ecstrema/parois-du-quebec/src/components/HomeEn.svelte.md

-The **very first climbing guidebook of the Laurentians** will soon be available.
+The **very first climbing guidebook of the Laurentians** is now available.

 Around 300 pages covering: